^

 Prevention

-Achlorhydria is a consequence of a disease, therefore, as a preventive measure, it is recommended to follow a diet, alternate work and rest, and to treat existing diseases in a timely manner.
+Achlorhydria is a consequence of some disease, therefore, as a preventative measure, it is recommended to follow a diet, alternate work and rest, and promptly treat existing diseases.

 Forecast

-Since, achlorhydria is not a major disease, the prognosis of treatment depends on the cause that caused the disorder.
+Since achlorhydria is not an underlying disease, the prognosis for treatment depends on the underlying cause of the disorder.

-Achlorhydria leads to a decreased acidity of the gastric juice, which is why the digestive process is disrupted.
-Violation of the secretory function of the covering cells occurs for various reasons, which can have both reversible and non-reversible character.
+Achlorhydria leads to decreased acidity of gastric juice, which disrupts the digestion process.
+Disruption of the secretory function of parietal cells occurs for various reasons, which can be both reversible and irreversible.

-With this violation, it is important to determine the cause that triggered a decrease in the secretory function of the stomach, and eliminate it, otherwise there can be serious consequences.
+In this disorder, it is important to determine the cause that provoked the decrease in the secretory function of the stomach and eliminate it, otherwise there may be serious consequences.

 You are reporting a typo in the following text: